OWASP/pysap/docs/examples/message_server.rst

 * ``REGEX``: The parameter is compared against a regular expression and expected to be matched.

-A set of of default recommended values is provided in ``examples/list_sap_parameters`` but each user should create their own set of expected values.
+A set of default recommended values is provided in ``examples/list_sap_parameters`` but each user should create their own set of expected values.
 The script can be used then to create a baseline configuration and automate the validation of a set of Application Servers against it.
 It's worth noting that due to the way parameters are stored and made available to the Message Server service there might be false positives.
-Additionally, configuration stored in external files (e.g. ACL files, ``secinfo``, ``reginfo``) need to be checked by other means as the script will only point out the location of the file but not it's content.
+Additionally, configuration stored in external files (e.g. ACL files, ``secinfo``, ``reginfo``) need to be checked by other means as the script will only point out the location of the file but not its content.
 Other ``dump`` commands might be helpful as to obtain those values programmatically, check the output of ``ms_dump_info`` for more details.

 The following is an example result of running the command: